 Come here to get acquainted with the flora and fauna of an arid landscape, challenge yourself with an overnight hike, river raft through the mighty Colorado, or simply spend some time taking in the magnificent views.
 There is so much to do, so much to explore, and with two canyon sides, you’ll have an almost endless list of recreational opportunities.
 Travel around both the North and South Rim by vehicle or on foot - the choice is yours.
-This is your Arizona experience and you won’t want to end your trip without indulging in such natural brilliance.
+Whether you are renting an RV or driving your own, this is your Grand Canyon experience and you won’t want to end your trip without indulging in such natural brilliance.

 Experience Arizona and the Grand Canyon National Park as it should be experienced.
 Find the activities that suit your speed and fall into the natural rhythm here.
 No matter the month, no matter the season… you’ll drive back home with plenty to talk about.